hibiii/BoatHud/README.md

 ![BoatHud screenshot in an iceboat racetrack](.github/screenshot.png)

-This HUD displays some information useful for boating such as drift angle and speed.
+This HUD displays some information useful for boating such as drift angle and speed, and additionally can also drift the camera to make boating smoother.

 This mod needs [Cloth Config](https://github.com/shedaniel/cloth-config).
 To configure, you need [Mod Menu](https://github.com/TerraformersMC/ModMenu/).